LucasNolasco/ST-NILM/README.md

 # ST-NILM

-This repository hosts the official implementation of the method proposed in the paper "***ST-NILM: A Wavelet Scattering-Based Architecture for Feature Extraction and Multi-Label Classification in NILM Signals***".
-The paper was submitted to IEEE Sensors Journal and is currently under review.
+This repository hosts the official implementation of the method proposed in the paper ["ST-NILM: A Wavelet Scattering-Based Architecture for Feature Extraction and Multi-Label Classification in NILM Signals"](https://ieeexplore.ieee.org/document/10436052), published on the IEEE Sensors Journal.
+It is heavily inspired by the [DeepDFML-NILM architecture](https://github.com/LucasNolasco/DeepDFML-NILM), aiming to reduce the amount of data needed to achieve state-of-the-art results by introducing Scattering Transform layers to the original architecture.

 ![dfml_ScatDFML4](https://user-images.githubusercontent.com/13191527/192824107-3fa1faad-591b-41b6-a72b-860394e29938.png)